-I’m going to ask you to do a bit of thinking.
-Just, go along with it.
+First, I’m going to ask you to do a bit of thinking.

-But then imagine that there’s something in your eye.
+Image you’re doing something you love.
+A project, hobby, reading a book, playing a game, anything.
+But then there’s something in your eye.
 Or, you think there is.
 Your hand automatically tries to remove it, prodding around in the sticky tear duct and flicking at your eyelashes.
-You blink and find that it’s gone, but suddenly you can’t move your hand away.
+You blink and find that it’s gone, but you can’t move your hand away.
 Your fingers are playing with your eyelashes, nipping at them like a puppy with a toy.
-Your brain screams ‘no! no! no!’ but you can’t summon the will to stop.
-Imagine standing up, pacing the room with your hands clenched into fists at your side.
-You stare at your work and tell yourself to calm down, that everything is fine, that you’re strong and you can beat this.
+Your brain screams ‘no! no! no!’
+But you can’t hear it.
+You can’t stop.
+You stand up, pacing the room with your hands clenched into fists.
+You tell yourself to calm down, that everything is fine, that you’re strong and you can beat this.
+Sometimes you do.

 You give in.
 The desire to grab your hair becomes uncontrollable.
 Painful, and merciless.
 You have no choice.
-Your hand drifts absently back towards your eye.
-Just one, you tell yourself.
-One won’t hurt.
+Your hand drifts back towards your eye of its own accord.
+Just one.
+One won’t make a difference.
 You can limit it to that.
 The sharp tug and twinge of pain is satisfying.
 The eyelash falls to the ground.
 You don’t make a wish on it; you spent your allowance many years ago.
 You watch it fall and feel better, but there’s another one.
 Just next to the one you pulled out.
 It feels odd now, exposed.
-Two won’t notice.
-Oh, oops.
+Two won’t make a difference… Oh, oops.
 You missed it, got a different one instead.
 Better try again…

 Then imagine the next day.
 Getting up, having breakfast, showering.
 Steeling yourself.
-Approaching your work and having to face the same fight.
+Doing something new and having to face the same fight again.

 Of course, I was bullied at school.
 Other kids would ask me why I didn’t have eyelashes, and I’d shrug and pretend I didn’t know.
 If they caught me pulling they would laugh and whisper behind my back.
 One time in class I heard a boy behind me murmuring to a new pupil about the girl over there who pulls out her own hair.
 The new guy sneered in disbelief, but then later on he saw the evidence.
-Another face watching me like I was some sort of circus act.
+Another face watching me like I was a circus attraction.
 Those bullies used to upset me, but now I pity them.
 I can’t imagine what it must be like to be so narrow-minded and cruel.
-To not even think to ask someone if they’re okay, to just automatically decide to taunt them because they’re different?
-They must have such sad lives.
-If anything, I’m thankful to them for shaping me into who I am today.
-Years of ignoring snide comments has given me a thick skin, and taught me to appreciate the kind people who now surround me.
+To not even think to ask someone if they’re okay, to just automatically decide to taunt them because they’re different.
+But if anything I should thank them, because their cruelty makes me appreciate the kind people who now surround me far more.

-If you’re a stranger who suffers from Trichotillomania, then you are not a stranger.
-You’re a comrade, a fellow soldier in this war.
+If you also have Trichotillomania, then fair greetings to you, my fellow comrade.
 Look in the mirror.
 Smile.
 Write ‘don’t pull’ on your hand every morning to remind yourself.
 Be brave.
-Leave a comment on this post and say hello, I would love to chat to you.
+Leave a comment on this post and say hello.